in28minutes/in28minutes.github.io/_posts/2017-01-29-spring-boot-autoconfiguration-top20.md

 ## Tools you will need
 - Maven 3.0+ is your build tool
 - Your favorite IDE.
 We use Eclipse.
-- JDK 1.8+
+- JDK 17

-## Complete Maven Project With Code Examples
+## Complete Maven Project With the Code Examples
 > Our Github repository has all the code examples - [https://github.com/in28minutes/in28minutes.github.io/tree/master/code-zip-files](https://github.com/in28minutes/in28minutes.github.io/tree/master/code-zip-files){:target="_blank"}

 - All other examples related to Restful Web Services